appsody/website/content/docs/using-appsody/building-and-deploying.md

     - Navigate to Networking-> Routes
     - Note the `Location` for the `default-route` (Example: `https://default-route-openshift-image-registry.apps-crc.testing`)
     This value will be used for `--push-url` for `appsody deploy`
-1. Create the certificate (Red Ha Linux example):
+1. Create the certificate (Red Hat Linux example):
     - Get the certificate:
         ```
         openssl s_client -connect default-route-openshift-image-registry.apps-crc.testing:443